MailMan PHP Extension Reference Documentation

 void put_HttpProxyUsername(string strVal);

-Specifies the username used when authenticating to an HTTP proxy.
+Sets the username used to authenticate with the configured HTTP proxy.

 void put_ImmediateDelete(bool boolVal);